awsdocs/amazon-sagemaker-developer-guide/doc_source/API_DescribeTransformJob.md

 Pattern: `^[a-zA-Z0-9](-*[a-zA-Z0-9])*`

  ** [TransformEndTime](#API_DescribeTransformJob_ResponseSyntax) **   <a name="SageMaker-DescribeTransformJob-response-TransformEndTime"></a>
-Indicates when the transform job is `Completed`, `Stopped`, or `Failed`\.
+Indicates when the transform job has been completed, or has stopped or failed\.
 You are billed for the time interval between this time and the value of `TransformStartTime`\.
 Type: Timestamp

  ** [TransformInput](#API_DescribeTransformJob_ResponseSyntax) **   <a name="SageMaker-DescribeTransformJob-response-TransformInput"></a>